 Jersey also holds an annual festival of the creative arts called the Jersey Eisteddfod.
 It’s an opportunity for skilled people of all ages to share their talent with the community.

 Jersey Arts Centre

-There are also a number of well-known comedians such as Ricky Gervais, Jimmy Carr and Michael McIntyre, who come to Jersey as part of their tour and put on comedy shows for islanders to enjoy.
+There are also a number of well-known comedians such as Ricky Gervais, Jimmy Carr and Michael McIntyre, who come to Jersey as part of their tour and put on comedy shows.

 Jersey Library provides a range of resources, services and activities.
 If you are looking to explore literature, learning and culture, discover more what the Library has to offer.
 You can also download books, audio books, magazines and music for free, once you have registered at Jersey Library.

 Book clubs are available on the island and are a great way to meet new people who share a passion for literature and reading.
 Jersey Festival of Words is Jersey literature festival which takes place every September.

 There are many events and entertainment to enjoy throughout the year, for example:

 Jersey and the other Channel Islands were occupied by German forces for 5 years during World War II.